Tanjung Balai Karimun: Transport

 It has a port by the same name that has services to Sumatran port/city of Dumai, crossing the Strait of Malacca as well as to Singapore crossing the Straits of Singapore.

-The city is served by Sei Bati Airport, which has regular flights to and from Pekanbaru three times weekly.
+The city is served by Sei Bati Airport, which has regular flights to and from Pekanbaru three times weekly, Port of Tanjung Balai which has regular ferries to and from overseas such as Singapore, Malaysia, etc., and Rakyat Sri Tanjung Gelam Karimun harbour, which serve domestic route.

 Climate

 Tanjung Balai Karimun has a tropical rainforest climate (Af) with heavy rainfall year-round.